Quacking frog

 The quacking frog (Crinia georgiana), also known as the red-thighed froglet due to its legs tending to be bright red, is a species of frog from the Myobatrachidae family and is in a clad with five other species.
 The frog is well known for the sound it produces which resembles a quack.
 It has up to 11 notes and can change the notes in their call.
 It has larger testes compared to other frogs within the genus and has started to be used in experiments.
 This frog is found in southwest Australia.
-It is found in ponds and pools and other moisture filled areas.
+It is found in ponds, pools, and other moisture filled areas.

 These frogs engage in polyandry and can result in multiple paternity of its offspring.

 Additionally, the tadpoles of this species can change the rate they metamorphosize depending on the conditions.
 The males tend to have larger arm girth and can adopt different mating strategies depending on size.
 The mating strategy is dependent on male density.
 The frogs also vary in terms of colour and texture of its skin.
 The tadpoles are generally golden with transparent tails.